Palo Alto Live Demo!

 flowchart image of types of transmission media

-Now let's look at each type, and understand their uses, advantages, and disadvantages.
+Now let's look at each type of transmission media and understand its uses, advantages, and disadvantages.

 Guided media, also known as wired or bounded media, refers to physical transmission paths in which the data signals are transmitted along a specific pathway, typically through a physical medium like a cable.